Wesleyan University: A Brief History

 An addition to the Freeman Athletic Center opened in 2005 with the 1,200‑seat Silloway Gymnasium for basketball and volleyball, the 7,500‑square-foot Andersen Fitness Center, and the Rosenbaum Squash Center with eight courts.

 Fall 2007 marked the opening of the Suzanne Lemberg Usdan University Center and the adjacent renovated Fayerweather building, which retains the towers of the original Fayerweather structure as part of its facade.
 The Usdan Center overlooks Andrus Field (home of Corwin Stadium and Dresser Diamond), College Row, and Olin Library, and houses dining facilities for students and faculty, seminar and meeting spaces, the Wesleyan Student Assembly, the post office, the box office, and retail space.
-Fayerweather provides common areas for lectures, recitals, performances, and other events; it contains a large space on the second floor, Beckham Hall, named for the late Edgar Beckham, who was dean of the college from 1973–1990.
+Fayerweather provides common areas for lectures, recitals, performances, and other events; it contains a large space on the second floor, Beckham Hall, named for the late Edgar Beckham, who was dean of the college from 1973 to 1990.
 In winter 2012, the historic squash courts building (41 Wyllys Avenue) on College Row was renovated; now renamed Boger Hall, it is the state-of-the-art home for the Gordon Career Center, the Paoletti Art History Wing, and the College of Letters.

-Michael S. Roth ’78 became Wesleyan’s 16th president at the beginning of the 2007-08 academic year.
+Michael S. Roth ’78 became Wesleyan’s 16th president at the beginning of the 2007–08 academic year.
 He has undertaken a number of initiatives that have energized the curriculum and helped to make a Wesleyan education more affordable for many.
 He has emphasized a three-year degree program that can save families as much as $50,000; eliminated loans for most students with a family income below $60,000, replacing them with grants; and ensured that other students receiving financial aid are able to graduate without a heavy burden of debt.
 Allbritton Hall, opened in 2012, has become a hub of civic engagement—encompassing the Patricelli Center for Social Entrepreneurship, the Allbritton Center for the Study of Public Life, and the Jewett Center for Community Partnerships.
 Four new interdisciplinary colleges also have been launched: the College of the Environment, the College of Film and the Moving Image, the College of East Asian Studies, and the College of Integrative Sciences.
 Another new initiative, the Shapiro Creative Writing Center, brings together students, faculty, and visiting writers seriously engaged in writing.
-Over the past six years applications for admission have increased substantially to record levels.
+Since 2011, applications for admission have increased substantially to record levels.
 During this time Roth oversaw the most successful campaign in Wesleyan’s history.
 The campaign raised a total of $482 million, including more than $270 million in support of one of Wesleyan’s highest priorities: new endowment and annual funding for financial aid.